SWV

 SWV (Sisters with Voices) is an American R&B vocal trio from New York City whose members are Cheryl "Coko" Gamble, Tamara "Taj" George, and Leanne "Lelee" Lyons.
 Formed in 1988 as a gospel group, SWV became one of the most successful R&B groups of the 1990s.
-They had a series of hits, including "Weak", "Right Here (Human Nature Remix)", "I'm So into You", and "You're the One".
+They had a series of hits, including the Billboard Hot 100 number-one single "Weak", as well as the top-ten songs "Right Here (Human Nature Remix)", "I'm So into You", and "You're the One".
 The group disbanded in 1998 to pursue solo projects and reunited in 2005.
+As of 2023, SWV has sold over 5.4 million albums worldwide, and a further 6.5 million singles in the United States.

 Biography

-Early life and big break
+1988–1991: Early career and big break

 SWV was formed by founding members Cheryl "Coko" Gamble and Leanne "Lelee" Lyons, with Gamble later recruiting Tamara "Taj" Johnson to join the group along with a fourth member named Samantha, who would eventually leave for unknown reasons.
 After getting their demo together, their manager at the time, Maureen Singleton sent out demo tapes along with bottles of Perrier ("We couldn't afford champagne", says Taj) to catch the attention of record execs all over America.
 In 1991, after being invited to sing live in front of RCA executives, SWV was signed to an eight-album record deal.